Eilon/MauiHybridWebView/README.md

 1. Ensure you have Visual Studio 2022 with the .NET MAUI workload installed
 1. Create a **.NET MAUI App** project that targets .NET 8 (or use an existing one)
-1. Add a reference to the `EJL.MauiHybridWebView` package:
+1. Add a reference to the `EJL.MauiHybridWebView` package ([NuGet package](https://www.nuget.org/packages/EJL.MauiHybridWebView/1.0.0-preview3)):
     1. Right-click on the **Dependencies** node in Solution Explorer and select **Manage NuGet Packages**
     1. Select the **Browse** tab
     1. Ensure the **Include prerelease** checkbox is checked